Edmund Dell: Post-Parliament life

 After Parliament, Dell had a career in business as chairman of Guinness Peat, founding chairman of Channel 4 and as a director of Shell Trading.
 In 1991-2 he was president of the London Chamber of Commerce and Industry.
-In 1996, he wrote The Chancellors: A History of Chancellors of the Exchequer 1945-90.
+In 1996, he wrote The Chancellors: A History of Chancellors of the Exchequer 1945–90.
 His book, A Strange Eventful History, Democratic Socialism in Britain was published posthumously in 2000.
 It was a summation of his critique of the Labour Party's long history being attached to what he saw as "much Keynesianism and too much of the detritus of socialism."
 Although he had voted for Labour in 1992 and 1997, he still thought that New Labour ultimately "will not fully have entered the modern world until it learns to love capitalism with all its warts."
-He was especially angry with both parties in 1950-51 for refusing to join the European Community at an early stage when it could have a powerful voice.
+He was especially angry with both parties in 1950–51 for refusing to join the European Community at an early stage when it could have a powerful voice.
 He said it represented, "the British abdication of leadership in Europe."

-Personal life
+Personal life and death

-Dell was married to Susan Gottschalk for 36 years.
+In 1963, Dell married Susanne Gottschalk.
+The couple lived in Hampstead Garden Suburb.

+Dell died from cancer at a hospice facility in Finchley in 1999, at the age of 78.